nathanreyes/v-calendar/docs/guide/README.md

 ### Custom Slot

 Use a custom scoped slot to display your own input element or popover trigger.
-The `inputProps` and `inputEvents` scope variables are used to properly integrate the display and behavior provided by `v-date-picker`.
+The `inputProps` and `inputEvents` scope variables are used to properly integrate your own input with the behavior provided by `v-date-picker`.
 [Click to learn more.](datepicker.md#use-custom-slot)

 ```html
 <div class="w-full max-w-sm">